-Frontier's Working Interest 37.5%

-(Other Working Interest Owners: PEL 37.5%, GHPL 25%)
+Block No. 2768-6 FHL's Working Interest 37.5% (Other Working Interest Owners: PEL 37.5%, GHPL 25%)

-Frontier is a party to, among other related agreements, the Kandra Development and Production Lease dated January 5, 2006, among the President, Frontier, PEL and GHPL (the "Kandra Lease"), as amended and supplemented.
-The Kandra Lease covers an area of 314.43 sq.Km, of which 28.35 sq.Km was recently acquired by Frontier.
-Frontier has a 37.5% Working Interest in the Kandra Lease under the Kandra

-Petroleum and Concession Agreement dated March 27, 1999.
+FHL is a party to, among other related agreements, the Kandra Development and Production Lease dated January 5, 2006, among the President, FHL, PEL and GHPL (the "Kandra Lease"), as amended and supplemented.
+The Kandra Lease covers an area of 314.43 sq.Km, of which 28.35 sq.Km was recently acquired by FHL.
+FHL has a 37.5% Working Interest in the Kandra Lease under the Kandra Petroleum and Concession Agreement dated March 27, 1999.
 The Kandra Lease is operated by PEL and is currently under development.
+Pursuant to the terms of the Settlement Agreement, effective August 12, 2016, FHL has agreed to transfer its 37.5% Working Interest in Kandra Lease to PEL.